iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 The following algorithm describes the process of updating the ledger state which is usually triggered by the arrival of a new milestone confirming many new bundles.

-Even though the tangle is a graph made of transactions, for the sake of this pseudo-code it is considered as a graph of bundles.
-For this reason, when the `trunk` and/or the `branch` of a bundle are mentioned, they are actually referring to the `trunk` and/or `branch` of the last transaction of the bundle.

-This algorithm is to be followed with care when implementing a node to avoid differences in the ledger state.
+Pseudo-code means that implementation details such as types, parameters, ..., are not important but that the logic has to be followed with care when implementing a node to avoid differences in the ledger state.

 ```
-update_ledger_state(ledger, milestone) {
+update_ledger_state(ledger, milestone, solid_entry_points) {
     s = new Stack()
     visited = new Set()